Ongoing Calls for Snyder to Take over Nestle Bottling Plant in Michigan to Aid in Flint Water Crisis

 2016 – Calls for Nestle to Help With Flint Water Crisis

-Calls are continuing requesting that Michigan Governor Rick Snyder to take over operations at Nestle’s Michigan Water Bottling Plant in Mecosta County Michigan to bring clean, lead free drinking water to Flint.
-Currently neither the State of Michigan nor the Federal government has begun operations on the water system to bring Flint residents clean water despite being a declared State of Emergency.
+Calls are continuing requesting that Michigan Governor Rick Snyder take over operations at Nestle’s Michigan Water Bottling Plant in Mecosta County Michigan to bring clean, lead-free drinking water to Flint.
+Currently, neither the State of Michigan nor the Federal government has begun operations on the water system to bring Flint residents to clean water despite being a declared State of Emergency.

 Nestle Sucks Michigan Water to Sell For Practically Nothing

 Nestlé came to Michigan with plans to pump 720,000 gallons per day of spring water from a private hunting preserve, pipe it to its plant, bottle it, and ship it out of the Great Lakes Basin.
 Nestle does not pay a dime to the citizens of the State of Michigan for this natural resource nor offer any attempt to restore lost water to the Great Lakes.
 Nestlé’s pumping has lowered streams, two lakes, and adjacent wetlands.
 Nestlé continues to pump at high rates during periods of lower rainfall and recharge.

 The Michigan Department of Environmental Quality (DEQ) – the same regulator which permitted Flint’s water to be contaminated and allowed ongoing damaging water extraction by Nestle – recently permitted yet another Nestle extraction well, and this despite flawed data.
 For details see http://stopnestltewaters.org.